 The Athletic Department provides both intercollegiate and recreational sports programs.
-Caldwell College is a member of the National Collegiate Athletic Association (NCAA) Division II, and the Eastern College Athletic Conference (ECAC).
+Caldwell University is a member of the National Collegiate Athletic Association (NCAA) Division II, and the Eastern College Athletic Conference (ECAC).
 The Cougars compete in the Central Atlantic Collegiate Conference (CACC), considered one of the most competitive small college conferences in the East Region.
+In the fall of 2014, Caldwell introduced three new intercollegiate programs: men's cross country, men's track and field, and women's bowling.
 The men's intercollegiate programs include soccer, basketball, tennis and baseball.
-Women's programs consist of cross country, soccer, tennis, volleyball, basketball, softball and track and field, with lacrosse to be added for the 2013-2014 academic year.
-Caldwell College offers athletic scholarships for all of its intercollegiate programs.
+Women's programs consist of cross country, soccer, tennis, volleyball, basketball, lacrosse, softball and track and field.
+Caldwell University offers athletic scholarships for all of its intercollegiate programs.

-The recreational sports program at Caldwell College provides an opportunity for all Caldwell students, faculty, and staff to participate in sports at a recreational level and to maintain a healthy lifestyle.
+The recreational sports program at Caldwell University provides an opportunity for all Caldwell students, faculty, and staff to participate in sports at a recreational level and to maintain a healthy lifestyle.
 Recreational sports events include basketball, soccer, volleyball, dodgeball, tennis, ultimate frisbee, wiffleball, and flag football tournaments and leagues.
 Fitness classes such as kickboxing, Pilates, yoga, and Zumba are also offered.